ASU-KE/RC/README.md

 4. **License Information:** If the software requires a license, specify whether you already have a license or if assistance is needed in acquiring one.
 Include license type if applicable (individual, group, site license).

-5. **Links to software being requested:** Having a link to the software will help with making sure we are installing the correct software for your request.
+5. **Links:** Having a link to the software will help with making sure we are installing the correct software for your request.

 6. **Contact Information:** Provide your contact details for any follow-up questions or clarifications needed regarding your request.
 This includes your name, department, and the best way to reach you (email, phone).